aculclasure/gmailalert/README.md

         enable debug-level-logging
   -port int
-        the port for the local http server to listen on for redirects from the Gmail OAuth2 resource provider (default 9999) -token-file string
+        the port for the local http server to listen on for redirects from the Gmail OAuth2 resource provider (default 9999) -save-token
+        save remotely fetched oauth2 token into the file specified in the -token-file flag -token-file string
         json file to read your Gmail OAuth2 token from (if present), or to save your Gmail OAuth2 token into (if not present) (default "token.json")
 ```